CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 Discuss how your network performed.
 Did the network's output make sense?
 How could you adjust weights or activation functions to improve accuracy?

-Can you try to add another layer or modify your model and see its effects.
+Can you try to add another layer or modify your model and see its effects?

 6. Report

-Following given prompts, report on the performance of your network and your reflection on the activity in the `writing/report.md`.
+Following given prompts, report on the performance of your network and your reflection on the activity in the `writing/reflection.md`.